-The conduct process can be a challenging experience for any student, and the Dean of Students office encourages students to seek the assistance of an advisor.
+The conduct process can be a challenging experience for any student, and the Center for Student Rights and Responsibilities encourages students to seek the assistance of an advisor.
 The advisor is there to guide and support the student throughout the conduct process.

 Q. What is the role of the Advisor?

 - Advise the student on the investigative model, the conduct process, and the student's rights;

 - Assist the student in the preparation of statements and questions to be presented at the hearing;